 Issuers that are classified as contributing to a sustainable investment are also required to meet the do no significant harm (DNSH) criteria of the Management Company's Sustainable Investment Framework.
-Any issuers that do not meet the DNSH test will not qualify as a
+Any issuers that do not meet the DNSH test will not qualify as a sustainable investment.

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained sustainable investment.
 A proprietary quantitative or qualitative threshold for significant harm has been set for all 14 mandatory indicators relating to investee companies for adverse impacts on sustainability factors ("PAIs") set out in the regulatory technical standards supplementing SFDR.